(WOMR file photo)

 Martinsville also was the final race Stewart would start with Jeff Gordon, whose substitution role for Dale Earnhardt Jr. ended on Sunday.
 The pair has combined for 1,420 NASCAR Sprint Cup Series starts, 142 wins, 96 poles, 37,751 laps led and seven championships, not to mention countless open-wheel victories and titles, as well as success in other NASCAR series.

 Despite Sunday’s frustration, Stewart has enjoyed a successful final Sprint Cup season.
 After missing the first eight races because of an offseason injury, Stewart has posted five top-five finishes and eight top-10s in 25 races, including a June victory at Sonoma (Calif.)
 International Raceway.
+You can speak to a wrongful death attorney and claim compensation if you are injured or hurt during such accidents.

 Kevin Harvick, driver of the No. 4 Busch Light Chevrolet SS, led the four-car Stewart-Haas Racing (SHR) contingent Sunday by finishing 20th in the race.